shift7-ch/katta-docs/docs/architecture/security.md

 * _Static Storage Access Mode_: access to the bucket is controlled by the static S3 credentials, which are shared only inside the end-to-end encrypted `vault.uvf` vault metadata.
 * _STS Storage Access Mode_: vault membership is mirrored to Keycloak, and clients exchange their OIDC tokens for temporary S3 access tokens scoped to a single vault's bucket.
 No component holds standing storage credentials.
-See [Katta Token Management](TOKENS.md) for the full flow.
+See [Tokens](tokens.md) for the full flow.

 ## Threat Model Summary